Enchanted Forest Water Safari

-The Enchanted Forest — Water Safari (originally known as The Enchanted Forest of the Adirondacks and often called the Enchanted Forest and Water Safari) is an amusement park/water park.
-It is the largest water park in New York, United States, and is located within Old Forge, in the Adirondack region.
+Enchanted Forest Water Safari (originally known as The Enchanted Forest of the Adirondacks and often called the Enchanted Forest and Water Safari) is an amusement park and water park.
+Operated by Enchanted Parks, it is the largest water park in New York, United States, and is located within Old Forge, in the Adirondack region.
+EPR Properties, a real estate investment trust, owns the park.

 History

 The park was opened as The Enchanted Forest of the Adirondacks in 1956 by A. Richard Cohen, a hardware store owner and commissioner for the Adirondack Authority in charge of the development of ski centres on Whiteface and Gore mountains.
 When opened, it had 35 employees and encompassed 35 acre of swampland.
 Admission was $1 for adults and 25¢ for children.
 Over time, the park expanded in size to its present 60 acre.

 The design for the park, incorporating a large circus tent and a series of houses with themes from children's nursery rhymes and fairy tales, was based upon research by Cohen's daughter and wife, whom he sent to several amusement parks across the country to study how they worked.
 Concept watercolor paintings for the park were done by Russell Patterson, who also worked on the designs of the several individual fairy tale houses in the park.

 The only mechanical ride at the park in 1956 was a train, the Enchanted Forest Express, that traveled around the park.
 However, this changed during the 1960s when more rides were introduced to the park.

 In 1977, Cohen sold the park to the Noonan family.
 In 1988, the park's name was changed to Enchanted Forest Water Safari, after a major expansion that added numerous waterslides to the park.
 Following the success of Wild Waters (two 350 ft waterslides) that had been added in 1984.
 Leading to opening Raging rapids water slide and the tadpole hole kid's water area in 1986.

 In 1999 a further expansion titled Adirondack Expedition added 8 more water rides to the park along with another kiddy play area called the Sawmill.

-In March 2024 the park and an adjacent hotel and campground also owned by the park was sold to Florida based hospitality company Innovative Attraction Management for an undisclosed sum.
+In March 2024 the park and an adjacent hotel and campground also owned by the park was sold to Florida based hospitality company Innovative Attractions Management for an undisclosed sum.